Every great organization has an interesting story behind its origins. Let's call it the “Genesis Story”.

-Dave Griffith, Ted Stevens, Paul Mcquown, Ron Milfild and Dan Ruttle were impressed with how the 4-inch hypergolic rocket flew, formed a rocket team, and decided to build a 8-inch diameter by 20-foot long hypergolic rocket called “Genesis”.
+Dave Griffith, Ted Stevens, Paul Mcquown, Bill Wood, John Krell, Ronnie Milfeld, Joyce Milfeld, Bob Brown, Lauren, Stretch Bell, and Dan Ruttle were impressed with how the 4-inch hypergolic rocket flew, formed a rocket team, and decided to build an 8-inch diameter by 20-foot-long hypergolic rocket called “Genesis”.
 Dan designed the motor, Ron built the launcher, Ted and Paul gathered materials and money.
 Dave machined the motor, thrust frame, tank ends, launch lugs, and fins.
 Ron welded the tanks and made the payload section.
 Paul and Ted got the plumbing.
 But, through all of this, Dan had to leave the project because he worked for Marquart Aerospace where working on Genesis was viewed as a conflict of interest.
 After everything was complete, the team started doing water flow testing and the resulting flow was poor and the rocket leaked.
 It took several tries before everything worked perfectly.

 The next problem the team encountered was getting nitric acid.
 The team spent about a year perfecting a way to purify the acid themselves.
 Steve Morgan finally got good results turning 70% into 95% nitric acid.
 During this period of time Ron was keeping the rocket at his house and passed away from a heart attack.
 His wife thought that the rocket was worth a lot of money and would not give it to the other team members.
-About 4-years later the people storing the rocket called Dave and said come get it, its taking up to much room.
+About 4-years Ron's widow called Dave and said come get it, it's taking up too much room.
 Genesis was moved to Dave's house where it sat for about a year.
 Dave eventually gave it to Kevin Baxter with hopes he would finish it.